Code-Institute-Submissions/CI_PP1_GS/README.md

 ### Target Audience
 - People looking to have a healtier life style.
 - People looking to be assisted by personal trainers.
--
+- People looking for flexible hours.
+- People looking for nutrition advice.

 ### User Requrements and Expectations

-- A simple and intuitive navigation system
+- A simple and intuitive navigation system.
-- Quickly and easily find relevant information
+- Quickly and easily find relevant information.
-- Links and functions that work as expected
+- Links and functions that work as expected.
-- Good presentation and a visually appealing design regardless of screen size
+- Good presentation and a visually appealing design regardless of screen size.
-- An easy way to contact the bussines
+- An easy way to contact the business.
-- Simple content that the user can skim read
+- Simple content that the user can skim read.
-- Accessibility
+- Accessibility.

+### User Stories

+#### First-time User
+1. As a first time user, I want to know where the gym is lokated.
+2. As a first time user, I want to know the price range.
+3. As a first time user, I want to know about the opening hours.
+4. As a first time user, I want to know what services the gym offers.
+5. As a first time user, I want to get in touch with the gym about the programmes.

+#### Returning User
+1. As a returning user, I want to see the price range.
+2. As a returnign user, I want to know the opening times.
+3. As a returning user, I want to find the gym on social media.
+4. As a returning user, I want to get directions to the gym.

+#### Site Owner
+1. As the site owner, I want users to see the programs we offer.
+2. As the site owner, I want user to see that the opening hours are flexible.
+3. As the site owner, I want users to get to know about Gym Stars.
+4. As the site owner, I want the users to be able to contact us.

+## Design

+### Design Choices
+I gave the website a design that wants to look modern, tidy and eye-pleasing to the users being easy to navigate.

+### Colour
+I have given the website a contrast of shades of gray, black and shades of orange as a light orange color as background for some texts and an orangered, a dark orange color for borders and buttons.
+I choose the orange because from a marketing point of view it is seen as healthy, energized and attention grabbing.